mwenge/gridrunner/README.md

 This is the disassembled and [commented source code] for the 1982 Commodore 64 port of Gridrunner by Jeff Minter.

-A version of the game you can play in your browser can be found at [https://gridrunner.xyz].
+You can play Gridrunner in your browser at [https://gridrunner.xyz].
+(Ctrl key is 'Fire', Arrow Keys to move.)

 ## Requirements